Ljubo Babić: Legacy

-Around 1930, Babić started a series of landscapes and people from around Croatia.
-He would travel south in the summer months, sketching scenes from Koločep and Pelješca, to Čiovo and Trogir (1930–1936).
+Around 1930, Babić started a series of landscapes and portraits of people from around Croatia.
+He would travel south in the summer months, sketching scenes from Koločep and Pelješac, to Čiovo and Trogir (1930–1936).
 He was working on what he called "native expression", believing that the landscape, historical experience and folk art could reveal the characteristics of the people.
 Back in his studio, he created an impressive cycle of landscapes (the series Homeland, Rodni kraj 1933-1939).
 This series brings his art close to documentary work and Babić worked closely with Matica hrvatska on aspects of folk heritage and modern cultural and artistic issues.

 Babić was one of the creators of the golden years of Zagreb theatre life in the 1920s/30s.
 He made his debut as set designer in 1918, altogether creating about 180 designs (often also sketches for the costumes) for drama, comedy and operatic performances.
 His designs were always based on the logic of the stage events, and contributed greatly to the development of dramatic action.
 He was also the founder of the first artistic Puppet Theatre in Zagreb (1920), and his set designs for the Paris Expo in 1925, earned him the Grand Prix.

 In addition to being a creative artist and designer, Babić was also an interpreter and popularizer of art: as an art writer and critic, as a lecturer, and as a museum curator.
-He was the most reliable interpreter of Croatian heritage in art museums and exhibitions between 1919-1948.
+He was the most reliable interpreter of Croatian heritage in art museums and exhibitions between 1919 and 1948.
 He also created posters and some very successful books on art (1908–1960).